 - a.
 The general course requirements as prescribed for either the General College Course (see p.
-61) or the Education Course (see p.
+59) or the Education Course (see p.
 72). - b.
-Sufficient proficiency at the piano to pass the minimum keyboard test. - c.
-Participation in at least one music ensemble (choir, band, or orchestra) each semester.
+Sufficient proficiency at the piano to pass the minimum keyboard requirement - c.
+Participation in at least one music ensemble (choir, band, or orchestra) each - d.
+The following courses in basic musicianship: